Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

-As in the non-equivariant frame, we can read the acyclicity and additivity conditions of the equivariant weight complex on it : for instance, if $Y \subset X$ is an equivariant closed inclusion, we have a long exact sequence
+As in the non-equivariant framework, we can read the acyclicity and additivity conditions of the equivariant weight complex on the equivariant weight spectral sequence : for example, if $Y \subset X$ is an equivariant closed inclusion, we have a long exact sequence

-for all $q \in \mathbb{Z}$ (proof is going the same way as in the non-equiv case : see again \cite{MCP} section 1.3).
-Nevertheless, some significative differences between non-equivariant and equivariant weight spectral sequences appear because of the influence of the cohomology of the group $G$.
-In particular, the equivariant weight spectral sequence is no longer left bounded (as a consequence, the additivity spectral sequences are not bounded either), and, on the compact nonsingular varieties, it does not degenerate on page $2$ anymore (\ref{equi_weight_spec_max_dim}, \ref{equiv_weight_spec_bounds}, \ref{var_comp-non-sing_equiv}).
+for all $q \in \mathbb{Z}$ (the proof runs as in the non-equivariant case : see \cite{MCP} section 1.3).
+Nevertheless, there are some significative differences between the weight spectral sequence and the equivariant weight spectral sequence.
+In particular, the equivariant weight spectral sequence is not left bounded (as a consequence, the additivity long exact sequences are not bounded either) and, on compact nonsingular varieties, it does not degenerate at level two in general (proposition \ref{var_comp-non-sing_equiv} and example \ref{ex_sphere_act}).

-The richness of the group action on the variety provides much information and the study of the sole equivariant weight spectral sequence is not enough to grasp it all.
-However, looking deeper at two other spectral sequences, constituting the elementary bricks of the first one, will allow us to have a better understanding of the equivariant weight filtration and to extract some (bounded) additivity. \\

-The property that we use to construct these new spectral sequences is the following one :
+In proposition \ref{eq_noneq_weight_spec} below, we express the level two of the equivariant weight spectral sequence as the homology of the group $G$ with coefficients in the weight spectral sequence.
+From this fact, we deduce bounds for the equivariant weight spectral sequence (corollary \ref{equiv_weight_spec_bounds}) and equivariant weight filtration (corollary \ref{bounds_weight_fil}).
+Furthermore, one can then extract from the equivariant weight spectral sequence two other spectral sequences.
+We will recover finite long exact sequences of additivity from one of these in section \ref{sect_add_inv}.

 \begin{prop} For all $p,q$ in $\mathbb{Z}$,

 \end{prop}

 \begin{proof} : We have ${}^G\!E^1_{p,q} = H_{p+q}\left({}^G\!E^0_{p, *-p}\right)$ and